kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Function Declaration

-Function declaration MUST be documented via [phpDOC](http://phpdoc.org/docs/latest/index.html) and MUST include but not be limited by:
+Function declaration MUST be documented via [phpDOC](http://phpdoc.org/docs/latest/index.html) and SHOULD include but not be limited by:

+* short description if needed
 * `@param` - argument data type and name
 * `@return` - return data type, if applicable
 * `@throws` - throwable exceptions if any